csci-1301/csci-1301.github.io/labs/Casting/readme.md

     Can you explain it?

 #.
-VS is suggesting that we use a "cast" to "force" C# to store the value of the variable `floatVar` into the variable `intVar`.
+Your IDE is suggesting that we use a "cast" to "force" C# to store the value of the variable `floatVar` into the variable `intVar`.
 To do so, replace the previous statement with the following:

     ~~~~~~~{.cs}